Recruitment (biology)

-When discussing population dynamics, behavioral ecology, and cell biology, recruitment is several different biological processes.
+When discussing population dynamics, behavioral ecology, and cell biology, recruitment refers to several different biological processes.
 In population dynamics, recruitment is the process by which new individuals are added to a population, whether by birth and maturation or by immigration.
 When discussing behavioral ecology and animal communication, recruitment is communication that is intended to add members of a group to specific tasks.
 Finally, when discussing cell biology, recruitment is the process by which cells are selected for certain tasks.

 Recruitment in population dynamics

 Definition and importance

 In population dynamics and community ecology, recruitment is the process by which individuals are added to a population.
 Successful recruitment is contingent on an individual surviving and integrating within the population; in some studies, individuals are only considered to have been recruited into a population once they've reached a certain size or life stage.
 Recruitment can be hard to assess due to the multitude of factors that affect it, such as predation, birth, and dispersal rates and environmental factors like temperature, precipitation, and natural disturbances.
 Recruitment rates in turn affect population size and demographics.
 High recruitment may increase a species' current and future abundance within a system, whereas low recruitment can lead to reduced current and future abundance.